-The Bronx Council on the Arts (BCA) offers funding to support community-centered arts and culture projects, and to recognize outstanding local artists.
-Applications are accepted from individual artists, artist collectives, and non-profit arts and community organizations for projects in a wide variety of disciplines, including: dance, film/video/media, folk arts, interdisciplinary arts, literary arts, multi-disciplinary projects, music, opera, theater, visual arts/crafts and others.
-Emerging and pre-professional artists, women, the disable, artists of color, members of the LGBTQ community and other under-represented individuals or organizations are encouraged to apply.
+The Bronx Council on the Arts (BCA) offers funding to support community-centered arts and culture projects and to recognize outstanding local artists.
+Applications are accepted from individual artists, artist collectives, and non-profit arts and community organizations for projects in a wide variety of disciplines, including dance, film/video/media, folk arts, interdisciplinary arts, literary arts, multi-disciplinary projects, music, opera, theater, visual arts/crafts, and others.
+Emerging and pre-professional artists, women, the disabled, artists of color, members of the LGBTQ community and other under-represented individuals or organizations are encouraged to apply.

 Grant Panelists Wanted

 Apply to serve as a panelist for the Bronx Council on the Arts (BCA) and help make a difference in arts funding in the borough.

 The Bronx Council on the Arts (BCA) seeks artists, arts professionals, and community-based organization leaders to serve as panelists for our 2019 grant cycle.

 Panelists are an essential component of BCA’s grant-making process, selecting projects and deciding on the distribution of grant funds to Bronx based artists, art collectives, art organizations, and other community-based groups.
 Panelists help foster equitable, transparent and inclusive grantmaking practices, in accordance with BCA’s mission and values.

 Panelists commit to reviewing and scoring applications, and to participating in an in-person meeting to discuss selected projects.
 First-time panelists are required to participate in an in-person training.
 Panelists receive an honorarium for their service.
 All activities take place in the Bronx.